Timing

 Can I still pay the local improvement fee in one lump sum?

 No, the deadline to prepay in one lump sum has passed.
 For those who didn't prepay, the RM will automatically set up 20-year time payments with annual property tax bills.
-An additional charge of $505.37 will be added to your tax bill starting in 2021.
+An additional charge of $505.37 was added to your tax bill starting in 2021.

 What happens if I finance the local improvement fee on my property taxes, but sell the property before the 20-year term is up?